DimitarChristoff/epik/README.md

 </p>
 </div>

 Returns known values within the model for either a single key or an array of keys.
 For an array of keys, it will return an object with `key` : `value` mapping.
-Properties gotten are not implicitly derefrenced so careful if you have stored an object - modifying the value of the `get` will modify your model as well.
+Properties gotten are not implicitly de-refrenced so careful if you have stored an object - modifying the value of the `get` will modify your model as well.

 The following example illustrates why it's a bad idea to store deep model properties.
+Alternatively, you can use `instance.toJSON()` and reference and modify properties off of that without them making it back into the model.

 ```ace
 require(['epik/index', 'epik/model'], function(epik, Model){